Consistent Covariance estimation for stratum imbalances under minimization method for covariate-adaptive randomization: Adjustment to robust tests for survival analysis

-Under marginal design, the asymptotic size of the robust test $T_{\text{R}}$ \textit{without} adjustment is given in equation \eqref{def:R_size}.
+Under the minimization method, the asymptotic size of the robust test $T_{\text{R}}$ \textit{without} adjustment is given in Equation \eqref{def:R_size}.
 In Subsection \ref{subsec:dominate}, we show by simulation that $\bm{\Sigma}_\infty(\bm{p}_0)$ is not dominated by $\text{diag}(\bm{p}_0)$ under some parameter configurations, and thus $T_{\text{R}}$ may have an inflated size, which we now demonstrate.